Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 You will find plenty of puzzle, arcade, sports and action games on your iOS device.
-However, few turn based strategy (TBS) titles are available on iPhone or iPad.
-The good thing is that most iOS TBS games are impressive as PC games.
-Some offer tactical gameplay, others are a mixed bag.
+However, few turn-based strategy (TBS) titles are available on the iPhone or iPad.
+The good thing is that most iOS TBS games are as impressive as PC games.
+Some offer tactical gameplay, while others are a mixed bag.

 1. Skulls of the Shogun